rubensworks/article-privacy-decentralized/content/framework.md

 </figcaption>
 </figure>

-*one-to-one mapping between a policy and access keys? wouldn't this imply that for each quad there's a unique key **and** a unique policy?*{:.sidenote}
+_one-to-one mapping between a policy and access keys? wouldn't this imply that for each quad there's a unique key **and** a unique policy? what if I have more than one policy governing access to a specific triple? this would lead to QPK(q) returning a list of (q,p) tuple?_{:.sidenote}

 There is a one to one mapping between access policies that are used for policy enforcement at query time, and access keys that are used to create privacy-preserving summaries that are needed to optimize federated querying.
 {:.sidebar-comment}